spacetelescope/PASTIS/README.md

 readme accordingly when this change has successfully happened.

 ### Plotting
-There are certain things that the code is not controlling that are connected to plotting settings with `maplotlib`.
+There are certain things that the code is not controlling that are connected to plotting settings with `matplotlib`.
 Initially, the plotting should work as expected but the results might be slightly different from what is presented in the paper Laginja et al. (2020, in prep), for example where `matplotlib` puts the image origin.
-If you want to use the lower left as your origin, this adjustable in the plots directly by setting `origin=lower`, although I recommend adjustint your global plotting parameters in the `matplotlib rc` file so that you don't have to edit each plot manually.
+If you want to use the lower left as your origin, this is adjustable in the plots directly by setting `origin=lower`, although I recommend adjusting your global plotting parameters in the `matplotlibrc` file so that you don't have to edit each plot manually.

 In short, you can find the location of your rc file on disk by running:
 ```python